DDP Shipping: What It Means, How It Works and Why It Matters

 This is the same price discovery mechanism that commodity markets, government procurement, and corporate logistics departments have used for decades.
 The difference is that platforms like AiDeliv make it accessible to a small business shipping two pallets from Shenzhen.

 On AiDeliv, the auction runs during a defined window.
-The AI recommendation considers price alongside carrier reliability, on-time rates, and customs clearance track record.
+The AI pre-qualification considers carrier reliability, on-time rates, and customs clearance track record alongside price.
 But you make the final call.
 Accept the winning bid, reject it, or start a new auction.
 The carrier pays a platform fee.
 You pay only the shipping rate.

 Post your shipment on AiDeliv and see what carriers actually bid.
 No obligation.
 You decide whether to accept.

 This is a summary.
-For a complete side-by-side comparison with risk analysis and decision framework, see our DDP vs DAP vs FOB guide.
+For a complete side-by-side comparison with risk analysis and decision framework, see our DDP vs DAP guide .

 | Responsibility | DDP | DAP | FOB | EXW |